vivekx11/TypingSpeedTest/LAUNCH.md

-# How to Launch the Typing Speed Test
+# How to Launch the Typing Speed Test..

 ## Quick Start